1955 RAC Tourist Trophy: Qualifying

 In qualifying, the number 10 Mercedes-Benz of Moss and Fitch emerged with the fastest lap.
-Alongside them was the Hawthorn/Titterington Jaguar.
-A Ferrari was in third place, driven by Gendebien and Gregory, followed by Fangio/Kling.
-The third Mercedes, of von Trips and Simon, would start the race from seventh.
+Next was the Hawthorn/Titterington Jaguar.
+A Ferrari was in third place, driven by Gendebien and Gregory, followed by the Mercedes of Fangio/Kling.
+The third Mercedes, of von Trips and Simon, would start the race from seventh position.

 Race

 Following an accident in practice, the Ferrari 857 Monza of Gendebien and Gregory did not start.